mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - Focus on breadth, a nice schedule based on your timeline can be found in the EPI book, then pick problems from your weakest area.
 - Practice EPI questions, I've already read EPI multiple times so I just had to review their intro for STL methods for every chapter and glance through the questions and the solutions if I need to, to practice and test if your implementation works use the [EPI Judge](https://github.com/adnanaziz/EPIJudge).
-- Start solving medium type of questions and target hard questions, review medium questions that you may have solved in the past, also review how other people solved it (you'll learn something new every time).
+- Start solving medium type of questions and target hard questions in Leetcode, review medium questions that you may have solved in the past, also review how other people solved it (you'll learn something new every time).
 - Go through this list of lists of patterns [Important and Useful links from all over Leetcode](https://Leetcode.com/discuss/general-discussion/665604/important-and-useful-links-from-all-over-the-Leetcode), it's by far the best source of knowledge and problems to solve for your preparation.
 - Participate in the weekly Leetcode contest every Saturday at 7:30PM PT.